ATNoG/rigourous-devprivops-docs/content/internals/files.md

   mapping message: A message telling the developer how to deal with the results of this rule
 ```

+Consistency policies are those that ensure the configuration does not contradict itself and that the values are within their respective domains.

 ## Extra Data File

-The `report_data/report_data.yml` file contains a list of descriptions of queries that add extra information to the report.
+The `report_data/report_data.yml` file contains a list of metadata of queries that add extra information to the report.

 ```yml
 - url: some.id # The identifier of where the data will be inserted in the report visualizer